 The technical specification is the blueprint of the digital world.
-No one would begin construction work on a building without detailed drawings from an architect, and creating something in the digital sphere shouldn’t be any different.
-Of course, the risks aren’t quite as high, but for businesses who rely heavily on their website as a key part of the sales funnel it's important that the website is functional and effective.
+No one would begin construction work on a building without detailed drawings from an architect.
+Creating something in the digital sphere shouldn’t be any different.
+Of course, the risks aren’t quite as high.
+However for businesses who rely heavily on their website as a key part of the sales funnel, it’s important that the website is functional and effective.

-We take web design very seriously, and whilst no one will be physically injured if the header of a website isn’t perfectly aligned, it certainly won’t look as polished or professional, or perform as well as it could, without a proper plan in place.
+We take web design very seriously.
+Whilst no one will be physically injured if the header of a website isn’t perfectly aligned, it certainly won’t look as polished or professional, or perform as well as it could, without a proper plan in place.

 How Does a Technical Specification Help?

-By understanding as much as possible at the very beginning of the project, a technical specification allows us to provide an accurate estimation of time against a project by detailing all of the functionality required.
-This also enables us to provide a reliable approximation of the cost involved.
+By understanding as much as possible at the very beginning of the project, a technical specification allows us to provide an accurate estimation of the effort involved.
+It also helps to identify any snags, risks or areas where more research is required.

 A technical specification can also make the whole design process much more efficient.
 If a website design agency constantly has to backtrack to find solutions to issues that keep arising, the process is going to be frustrating and time-consuming.
 It is also going to cost more money.